codefresh-io/codefresh-onprem-helm/codefresh/README.md

 Indexes in MongoDB are essential for efficient query performance, especially as your data grows.
 Without proper indexes, MongoDB must perform full collection scans to find matching documents, which can significantly slow down operations and increase resource usage.
 For production environments, ensuring that all frequently queried fields are indexed is vital to maintain optimal performance and scalability.

-Auto-index creation in MongoDB is disabled by default in Codefresh On-Prem to prevent unexpected performance issues in production environments.
+Auto-index creation in MongoDB is disabled by default in Codefresh On-Prem to prevent unexpected performance issues in production environments during upgrades.
 When enabled, MongoDB will automatically create indexes for fields used in queries, which can lead to high CPU and disk usage, increased I/O, and potential service disruptions—especially on large datasets.
-By requiring manual index management, administrators can plan index creation during maintenance windows, ensuring system stability and predictable performance.
+By requiring manual index management, administrators can plan index creation during maintenance windows, ensuring system stability and predictable performance before upgrading Codefresh On-Prem.

+#### Enabling auto-index creation

 For first-time installations, you **should** enable auto-index creation by setting the following values: